nhsuk/see-a-gp/views/uti/main-content.md

         <li>hold your pee in if you feel the urge to go</li>
         <li>wear synthetic underwear, such as nylon </li>
         <li>wear tight jeans or trousers</li>
-        <li>use <a href="http://www.nhs.uk/Conditions/contraception-guide/Pages/male-condoms.aspx">condoms</a> or <a href="http://www.nhs.uk/Conditions/contraception-guide/Pages/contraceptive-diaphragm.aspx">diaphragm</a> with spermicidal lube on them - try a different type of <a href="http://www.nhs.uk/conditions/contraception-guide/pages/contraception.aspx">contraception</a></li>
+        <li>use <a href="http://www.nhs.uk/Conditions/contraception-guide/Pages/male-condoms.aspx">condoms</a> or <a href="http://www.nhs.uk/Conditions/contraception-guide/Pages/contraceptive-diaphragm.aspx">diaphragms</a> with spermicidal lube on them</li>
       </ul>
     </div>
   </article>